William-Moreno/reading-notes/Code_301/class-08.md

 ---
 ## Structured Query Language

 SQL is Structured Query Language which was designed to allow users to run querieson or manipulate and transform the data from relational databases.
 Relational databases represent a collection of related tables, that are similar to a spreadsheet.
+Columns are like properties and rows are like instances.
+A *schema* dictates the structure of each tables and the datatypes that their columns can contain.
+This structuring can allow databases to be more efficient.

 SELECT qureies are used to retrieve data from SQL databases.
 They declare what data we are looking for, where to find it in the database, and, sometimes, how to transform it.
 A basic SELECT command looks like this: